datachainlab/public-docs/fabric-ibc/en/02_key-concepts.md

 # Key Concepts

-## ICS Compliance
+## IBC Compliance

-Fabric-IBC supports [ICS](https://github.com/cosmos/ics), specifications for inter-blockchain communication that is being standardized.
+Fabric-IBC supports [IBC](https://github.com/cosmos/ibc), specifications for inter-blockchain communication that is being standardized.
-This will enable communication between blockchains, DLTs, and legacy systems that implement the ICS specifications.
+This will enable communication between blockchains, DLTs, and legacy systems that implement the IBC specifications.

 ## Automated communication